theaosp/manifest/README.md

 # The AOSP  #

-# Brought to you by Project team no:6, GEC ,Palakkad #
+# Brought to you by Group 6, GEC PALAKKAD #

 Members: